-- 1. Engage as an employee anyone who is unwilling to agree to and abide by the Covenant of Christian Workers of the Convention of Atlantic Baptist Churches (Appendix 1) or a Covenant which is consistent with the Covenant of Christian Workers of the Convention of Atlantic Baptist Churches. - 2.
-Operate without written personnel policies that clarify personnel rules for employees, provide for effective handling of grievances, and protect against wrongful conditions such as nepotism and grossly preferential treatment for personal reasons. - 3.
+- 1. Engage as an employee anyone who is unwilling to agree to and abide by the Covenant of Christian Workers of the Canadian Baptists of Atlantic Canada (2021) of Atlantic Baptist Churches (Appendix 1) or a Covenant which is consistent with the Covenant of Christian Workers of the Canadian Baptists of Atlantic Canada (2021) of Atlantic Baptist Churches. - Operate without written personnel policies that clarify personnel rules for employees, provide for effective handling of grievances, and protect against wrongful conditions such as nepotism and grossly preferential treatment for personal reasons. - 3.
 Discriminate against any employee for expressing dissent. - 4.
-Prevent an employee from grieving to the Board when (1) internal grievance procedures have been exhausted and (2) the employee alleges either that (a) Board policy has been violated to his or her detriment or (b) Board policy does not adequately protect his or her human rights. - 5.
-Fail to acquaint employees with their rights under this policy.
+Prevent an employee from grieving to the Board when (1) internal grievance procedures have been exhausted and (2) the employee alleges either that (a) Board policy has been violated to his or her detriment or (b) Board policy does not adequately protect his or her human rights.

+5. Fail to acquaint employees with their rights under this policy.

-NOTE: Policy 2.2.2 does not apply to the Pension and Insurance Board, and the Atlantic Baptist Mission Board because the Convention Senior Staff, who serve as the CEO's of these Boards, are recommended for appointment by the Executive Minister and the Convention Council, and are appointed by the Convention Assembly.
+NOTE: Policy 2.2.2 does not apply to the Pension and Benefits (2012) Board, and the Atlantic Baptist Mission Board because the Canadian Baptists of Atlantic Canada (2021) Senior Staff, who serve as the CEO's of these Boards, are recommended for appointment by the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Council, and are appointed by the Canadian Baptists of Atlantic Canada (2021) Assembly.
 The Support Staff, who work for these Boards, are engaged by the Executive Minister with appropriate consultation.
 Therefore, the issues covered in this policy are covered by Executive Limitations Policy 2.1.2.
 If any of the Boards have problems with its CEO's performance, they shall take this matter to the Executive Minister.
-If the Executive Minister does not handle the matter to their satisfaction, the Board shall bring it to the Convention Council.
+If the Executive Minister does not handle the matter to their satisfaction, the Board shall bring it to the Canadian Baptists of Atlantic Canada (2021) Council.